embrace-io/embrace-docs/docs/dpa.md

 *Data importer:*

-Contact details: support@embrace.io, 8569 Higuera Avenue, Culver City, CA 90232
+Contact details: support@embrace.io, 1901 Avenue of the Stars, Suite 200, Los Angeles, CA 90067

 Signature and date: The signature and date shall be the date of the Agreement incorporating this DPA.